-According to various reports, New Year’s resolutions are made by about 40-50 percent of Americans with goals to lose weight leading the resolution pack.
-(1) But, for many of us, New Year’s resolutions are so two weeks ago.
-According to a 2002 study in the Journal of Clinical Psychology, more than 25 percent of individuals ditch the resolution in a measly seven days.
-(2)
+According to various reports, New Year’s resolutions are made by about 40-50% of Americans with goals to lose weight leading the resolution pack.
+But, for many of us, New Year’s resolutions are so last week.
+According to U.S. News & World Report, 80% of resolutions are ditched by February.

 Here are a few guidelines that will help steer you on the path of resolution bliss: